 "We hope that trade can be balanced and orderly."

-Foton Motor of China and Daimler-Benz AG also sealed a deal on a joint venture to produce heavy trucks in China for the domestic and foreign markets.
+Foton Motor of China and Daimler-Benz AG also signed an agreement for a 50-50 joint venture to produce heavy trucks in China for the domestic and foreign markets.

-Merkel was to meet with President Hu Jintao later in the day.
+Merkel met President Hu Jintao later in the day.

 © 2010 AFP